Myasthenia gravis

 What causes myasthenia gravis?

-This means that our own immune defense system, by mistake, is able to recognize as foreign, attack and destroy some component of the tissues of our own body.
+Nowadays it is considered to be an autoimmune disease, which means that our own immune defense system, by mistake, is able to recognize as foreign, attack and destroy some component of the tissues of our own organism.
+There are several antibodies described as causative, especially the anti-acetylcholine receptor antibody.

 Who can get myasthenia gravis?